|

 Capt.
 Bob "Bubba" Bristow Bubba grew up in Bristol, CT but spent all his summers on Lake Champlain.
 When he was old enough he spent three summers at Camp Tonset in Orleans, MA learning the art of sailing on Cat boats.
 It was during these summers at camp that his passion for sailing grew.
 Together with his family, Bubba experienced many wonderful adventures sailing and exploring Lake Champlain.
 After retiring in 2019 Bubba went back to school to get his captain’s license and feels very fortunate to share his experience and passion for sailing with others as a captain aboard the Whistling Man boats and with Sail Beyond Cancer.
 For the past fifteen years he has done numerous deliveries of boats up and down the east coast.
 When not sailing you can find Bubba enjoying time with his wife and his four grandchildren. |

+Capt.
 Lucia "Periwinkle"Pendolino Raised in the Champlain Islands, Lucia is no stranger to wonders of beautiful Lake Champlain.
 A dinghy sailor since in the age of seven, she has spent her days sailing from the lakes thaw to freeze on boats big and small.
 In high school she was a part time sailing instructor and a racer for the Lake Champlain Community Sailing Center.
 She now spends her fall and winters in the waters of Lake Ontario where she attends school at Queen’s University.
 Lucia has a passion for everything sailing and is excited to be back for another summer with Whistling Man and this fabulous crew. |

-Alexis "Moxie" Kelly Alexis first discovered the magic of sailing when she was __ years old and stepped onto a Rhodes 19 on Boston Harbor.
+Capt.
+Alexis "Moxie" Kelly Alexis first discovered the magic of sailing when she was 9 years old and stepped onto a Rhodes 19 in her hometown of Charlestown, MA.
 From that point she was hooked and went on to spend every summer sailing, racing, and teaching on Boston Harbor.
 After graduating from the University of Vermont, Alexis spent some time sailing on the San Francisco Bay before deciding that she missed her home in Vermont and on Lake Champlain.
-Alexis loves nothing more than sharing her passion for sailing with others and is excited to work with Whistling Man for the first time this year.
-When she's off the water, Alexis is an elementary school special education teacher and enjoys adventuring around this beautiful state with her dog! |
+Alexis began working as a deckhand for WMSC in 2021 and stepped into the captain role in 2023.
+Alexis loves nothing more than sharing her passion for sailing with others.
+When she's off the water, Alexis is an elementary school special education teacher and enjoys adventuring around this beautiful state with her rescue dog, Spinnaker. |

+Capt.
 Tricia "Treasure T" Senzel As the daughter of a naval sailor Tricia came to the world with an affinity for boats and water.
 However, it wasn’t until an evening sail on Lake Champlain in September 2014 that her enthusiasm for the sport caught wind.
 Anchored in curiosity, she completed 3 American Sailing Association Certifications in summer 2015 and began volunteer crewing with Sail Beyond Cancer.
 By June 2017 she was crossing the North Atlantic between Tortola and Bermuda followed by a Caribbean Sea voyage to Bonaire in June 2018.
 Through her love of community and connection Tricia discovered WMSC.
 When not on a boat you can find Tricia navigating the waters of leadership development as Founder and CEO of her own firm.
 Lake Champlain is where Tricia soaks in some of the best sunsets on earth and she is passionate about sharing this experience with friends and family. |

 Harry "Yeo" Chaucer Harry Chaucer (“Yeo”) has been on boats since he was very young.
 As a youngster, he boated with his family on Long Island Sound and Cape Cod.
 His mother’s family were boat-builders from Prince Edward Island.
 Harry’s first boat was a Super Porpoise, a wet-sailing Sunfish-like boat popular in the Great Lakes.
 He launched her in many northern Vermont lakes.
 He graduated to a series of O’Day sloops with “Canterbury Tales” being his current boat.
 For real fun, Harry and his wife, Kathleen, sail a pair of Hobie Tri-hull kayaks or buzz around on his dad’s 1963 Boston Whaler.
 Professionally, Harry has been a science teacher, a head of school, and a professor.
 He is retired from full-time teaching now and performs magic, sails with grandkids, and consults with international schools.
 He is on the Lake Champlain Maritime Museum board and enjoys sailing traditional boats when possible.
 He travels with Kathleen, most recently to Hawaii and Venice.
 His favorite quote comes from the seafaring Phoenicians: “The gods do not deduct from man’s allotted time those hours spent in sailing”.
 That says it all… |